Stephen White

 Profile

-Dr. White is a Professor in the Graduate School of Education at George Mason University.
-He currently serves as Director of the Advanced Studies in Teaching and Learning (ASTL) Program and teaches in the literacy program, the ASTL core course sequence and the ASTL early childhood concentration.
+Dr. White is Professor Emeritus in the Graduate School of Education at George Mason University.
+He currently serves as an Associate Dean for Accreditation and Program Improvement and teaches in the PhD in Education Program.
 Dr. White received a Ph.D. in Curriculum and Instruction from Texas A&M University in 1985.
 He was also a faculty member in the College of Education at the University of Georgia for ten years.
 While at the University of Georgia Dr. White was Director of the University of Georgia Follow Through Project and worked with schools in the development and implementation of state-funded pre-kindergarten programs.

 Dr. White has a Bachelor of Arts degree in Sociology and a Master of Arts degree in Curriculum and Instruction with an emphasis in elementary and early childhood education.
 He spent seven years teaching preschool, kindergarten and the primary grades in St. Paul, Minnesota and taught undergraduate early childhood education courses at Texas A&M University for four years.